 “Flake rate” is a calculation of people who sign up to volunteer for political canvassing or events but do not participate.

-The Campaign Workshop provides a representative sample of suggestions for campaigns seeking to reduce their flake rates.
+The Campaign Workshop provides a representative sample of suggestions for campaigns seeking to reduce their volunteer drop off.
 These suggestions include frequent confirmations with volunteers and encouraging participation as part of daily routines.
 Recognition for volunteer performances and a variety of work can also encourage higher participation rates.

 The Daily Beast (February 25, 2020): “‘We had a 75 percent flake rate,’ Leo said.
 ‘A good field plan can add on the margins but it can’t do it for you all by itself.
 You’ve got to be in the conversation, you’ve got to be on people’s minds.’”